Italy takes fight to new generation in Mafia sting

 They spilled the beans to police about clan leaders who were allegedly part of the Cupola.

-Those included Leandro Greco, grandson of famed mobster Michele Greco -- dubbed "The Pope" -- and Calogero Lo Piccolo, the son of a powerful boss nicknamed "The Baron", both arrested on Tuesday, a police statement said.
+Police cuffed Leandro Greco, grandson of famed mobster Michele Greco -- dubbed "The Pope" -- and Calogero Lo Piccolo, the son of a powerful boss nicknamed "The Baron".

+"They come from a family with a strong Mafia lineage.
+These are men of high standing, young men, which confirms our theory of a renewal which is rooted in historical and familial tradition," Lo Voi said.

+Calogero Lo Piccolo (C), the son of a powerful boss nicknamed "The Baron", is escorted from the Carabinieri's police headquarter in Palermo after his arrest

+Italy's Interior Minister Matteo Salvini thanked the police for "further weakening the new Cupola".

-The informants described the attempts to breathe fresh life into the Cosa Nostra -- nicknamed "the octopus" for its tentacled reach into all areas of society, according to media reports.
+The informants described the attempts to breathe fresh life into an organisation nicknamed "the octopus" for its tentacled reach into all areas of society.

+"Blood ties, tradition and family continue to be the principles that inspires Cosa Nostra," said police commander Antonio Di Stasio.

+He was determined to live up to the name after his father, Giuseppe, broke with tradition and rejected the family business to become a film director instead, it said.

+Greco, who became clan head at just 23 years old, was described by one of the informants as having "an old man's mind in a young person's body," police said.

-But its attempt to appoint a new leader after the death in 2017 of former "boss of bosses" Toto Riina -- nicknamed "The Beast" because of his cruelty -- appeared to fail.
+The crime group's attempts to appoint a new leader after the death in 2017 of former "boss of bosses" Toto Riina -- nicknamed "The Beast" because of his cruelty -- appear to have failed.

 Riina's presumed heir, Matteo Messina Denaro, is on the run, and other potential successors are serving time under Italy's harsh mafia regime.